-Research shows that a relationship exists between obstructive sleep apnea (OSA) and GERD.
+Research shows that a relationship exists between OSA (Obstructive Sleep Apnea) and GERD (Gastroesophageal Reflux Disease).
 One report suggests that around 60 percent of patients with OSA also experience GERD.
 Sometimes, obesity plays a third role in this relationship.

 When OSA occurs, changes in pressures within the diaphragm and the chest cavity make conditions favorable for acid reflux.
-It is also thought that an episode of apnea could alter digestive processes in a way that disrupts the function of the LES.
+It is also thought that an episode of apnea could alter digestive processes in a way that disrupts the function of the lower esophageal sphincter (LES).
 Apneas also cause more “respiratory effort” during sleep.
 This might force a change in pressure in the esophagus that leads to an increased chance for reflux.

-It’s beneficial to know that treatment of OSA by positive airway pressure (PAP) therapy has been consistently shown to result in an improvement to the symptoms of GERD.
+It’s beneficial to know that treatment of OSA by continuous positive airway pressure (CPAP) therapy has been consistently shown to result in an improvement to the symptoms of GERD.

-To learn more about the relationship between reflux and all sleep disorders, check out this article published by the National Institutes of Health (NIH).
+To learn more about the relationship between reflux and all sleep disorders, check out the full article published by the National Institutes of Health (NIH).